Menu

 Day 13: Kyoto

-Kyoto in spring time is a real delight and this morning we head to Heian Jingu Shrine to enjoy its weeping cherries.
+Kyoto in spring time is a real delight and this morning you have a walking guided tour of the eastern part of the city.
+Firstly, you head to Heian Jingu Shrine to enjoy its weeping cherries.
 Famous for its giant torii gate and distinctive red and green-lacquered buildings, Heian Jingu was built in 1895 to commemorate the 1100th anniversary of the city’s founding.
 Landscaped around four lily and iris ponds, the shrine’s garden has been designed to incorporate garden styles from each era of Kyoto’s long history.

-We journey on to the large Zen Buddhist complex of Nanzen-ji and pass through its massive San-mon gate to a forest of flowering cherry and maple trees and numerous sub-temples with raked gravel gardens.
-We take a look at the remarkable aqueduct built over 150 years ago as part of a major civic work.
-From here we stroll on to the Keage Incline, part of the same civic project, and enjoy the views and the uniquely beautiful sight of blossoms overhanging disused railway tracks.
+You journey on to the large Zen Buddhist complex of Nanzen-ji and pass through its massive San-mon gate to a forest of flowering cherry and maple trees and numerous sub-temples with raked gravel gardens.
+You take a look at the remarkable aqueduct built over 150 years ago as part of a major civic work.
+From here you stroll on to the Keage Incline, part of the same civic project, and enjoy the views and the uniquely beautiful sight of blossoms overhanging disused railway tracks.

-We gather tonight for a farewell dinner of Kyoto kaiseki-style cuisine and relive our best memories of our Japan adventure.
-Afterwards, perhaps stroll along atmospheric Ponto-cho in the evening lantern light, stopping for a Kyoto craft gin or beer in a tiny bar to enjoy your last night!
+You gather tonight for a farewell dinner and relive the best memories of your Japan adventure.
+Afterwards, perhaps stroll along atmospheric Ponto-cho in the evening lantern light, stopping for a Kyoto's craft gin or beer in a tiny bar to enjoy your last night!

 Breakfast, Lunch, Dinner

 You can take an airport express or limousine bus to Kansai International Airport (KIX) or a shinkansen and trains to one of the international airports in Tokyo.
 If you’d like to linger in Japan a little longer, we would be delighted to plan your personal post-tour extension to show you a different part of Japan.
-Please see our Model Extension Itineraries for inspiration.
+Please see our Model Extension Itineraries on Private Tour page for inspiration.

 Note: The cost of an escorted transfer to your departure airport is not included in our Small Group Tours as we found many guests choose to stay in Japan a bit longer.
 However, we would be happy to arrange your transfer to your next destination or your departing airport.
 Please see our FAQ for more details.